keycdn/optimus/readme.txt

 = Features =
 * [Progressive JPEGs](https://optimus.keycdn.com/support/progressive-jpeg/)
-* Reduction of file size *without loss in quality*
+* Reduction of file size during the upload
 * Optimization of all preview images of a photo
 * No adjustments to code necessary
 * Optional: no removal of EXIF and IPTC metadata